Leave of Absence

 Personal leave of absence A student who wishes or needs to interrupt study temporarily because of personal exigencies may request a personal leave of absence.
 The general policies governing all leaves of absence are described above.
 A student who is current with degree requirements is eligible for a personal leave after satisfactory completion of at least one term of study.
 Personal leaves cannot be granted retroactively and normally will not be approved after the tenth day of a term.

-Medical leave of absence A student who must interrupt study temporarily because of illness or injury may be granted a medical leave of absence with the approval of the director of student services and the associate dean of academic affairs, on the written recommendation of a physician on the staff of Yale Health.
+Medical leave of absence A student who must interrupt study temporarily because of illness or injury may be granted a medical leave of absence with the approval of the assistant dean of student affairs and the senior associate dean of academic affairs, on the written recommendation of a physician on the staff of Yale Health.
 The general policies governing all leaves of absence are described above.
 A student who is making satisfactory progress toward degree requirements is eligible for a medical leave any time after matriculation.
-The final decision concerning a request for a medical leave of absence will be communicated in writing by the assistant dean of student services.
+The final decision concerning a request for a medical leave of absence will be communicated in writing by the assistant dean of student affairs.